-To install Remote Workstation software from CD-ROM insert the CD-ROM into the PC.
+To install Remote Workstation software from CD-ROM or USB drive, insert the media into the PC.

 - The auto-run capability of Windows will start the Remote Workstation setup program.
 If it does not, select the Run... option of the taskbar Start Menu and type: D:\setup.exe.
-If necessary, replace D:\ with the drive letter of your CD-ROM. - You will be prompted to enter the IP address of the server you wish to control.
+If necessary, replace D:\ with the drive letter of the flash drive. - You will be prompted to enter the IP address of the server you wish to control.
 If you know the address, enter it here.
 This information can also be entered after installation. - Read the terms under which this software is licensed to you.
 If you agree, installation will continue.
 If you do not agree, installation will stop.
 Follow the prompts to finish installation. - By default, the Remote Workstation software installs all required files into the "C:\Program Files\ Image Server RWI" folder.
 However, during the installation process an alternate directory may be specified.
-If a previous version of Remote Workstation is already installed on the Host computer, use this feature to install the new version in a uniquely named folder, for example C:\Program Files\MAXX2400.
+If a previous version of Remote Workstation is already installed on the Host computer, use this feature to install the new version in a uniquely named folder, for example C:\Program Files\MAXX2420-SHD.